 Collaboration in the construction of houses delivered to date.

 6. Figures Summary

 The table below summarizes the amount allocated to eligible green and social projects, categorized as defined on our Sustainability Bond Framework.
 The following projects are completed.
-Figures are in thousand US Dollars.
+Figures are in UF, as of May 28, 2024.